MikroElektronika/mikrosdk_click_v2/clicks/irthermo4/details.md

 ## Example Description

-> This example demonstrates the use of IR Thermo 4 click board by reading and displaying the ambient and object temperature measurements.
+> This example demonstrates the use of IR Thermo 4 Click board by reading and displaying the ambient and object temperature measurements.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and performs the click default configuration.
+> Initializes the driver and performs the Click default configuration.

 ```c